Information for VET coordinators

 Roster and leave

-• The school must agree to release the student to the workplace for 2 days per week (Thursday and Friday are preferred) on the understanding they will maintain their school subjects.
+• The school must agree to release the student to the workplace for up to 2 days per week (Thursday and Friday are preferred).

-• The student attends school for the remaining 3 days while completing Years 11 and 12.
+• The student attends school for the remaining weekdays while completing Years 11 and 12.

-• The student works in the school holidays unless they have organised leave with their employing agency.
+• The student works in the school holidays unless they have organised leave.

 Wages

-• School based trainees are paid an hourly rate of pay based on their age and the employing agency's industrial agreement and/or award.
+• School based trainees are paid an hourly rate as a trainee based on their age and the employing agency's industrial agreement or award.

-• The relevant agreement and award will be noted on the employment contract provided by the employing agency.
+• The relevant agreement or award will be noted on the employment contract provided by the employing agency.

 Trainee responsibilities